doudz/homeassistant-zigate/Readme.md

 ```

-Currently it supports sensor, binary_sensor and switch and light (brightness and color)
+Currently it supports sensor, binary_sensor and switch and light